neveldo/TextGenerator/README.md

 Output :

 > Leonardo DiCaprio is an American actor of 41 years old.
 He was born in November 11, 1974 in Hollywood (US).
-During his career, DiCaprio was nominated 6 times for the oscars and has won 1 time.
 One of his most famous film is Titanic and has been released in 1997.
-Indeed, Titanic gained $2,185,372,302 worldwide.
+Indeed, Titanic obtained $2,185,372,302 around the world.
 Catch Me If You Can (2002), Inception (2010) and Shutter Island (2010) are some other great movies from DiCaprio.
-Leonardo DiCaprio first movie, "Critters 3", was shot in 1991.
+Leonardo DiCaprio first movie, "Critters 3", was shot in 1991 (at 16 years old).
+All along his career, He was nominated 6 times for the oscars and has won 1 time.

 > Jodie Foster is an American actress of 51 years old.
 She was born in November 19, 1962 in Los Angeles (US).
-Jodie Foster first movie, "My Sister Hank", was shot in 1972.
-One of her most important movie is Taxi Driver and has been released in 1976.
-Indeed, Taxi Driver made $28,262,574 worldwide.
+Foster is accustomed to win oscars.
+One of her most important film is Taxi Driver and has been released in 1976.
+Indeed, Taxi Driver obtained $28,262,574 worldwide.
 The Accused (1988) and The Silence of the Lambs (1991) are some other great movies from Foster.
-Foster is accustomed to win oscars.
-All along her career, Foster was nominated 4 times for the oscars and has won 2 times.
+Jodie Foster first movie, "My Sister Hank", was shot in 1972 (at 7 years old).
+Throughout her career, Foster was nominated 4 times for the oscars and has won 2 times.

 ## Create a new function